 I’m just as skeptical about the ketogenic diet as I have been about fad diets, which is why I’m approaching it cautiously and not without careful examination.
 Over the years, I’ve had subtle hints that this is a path I should look into:

-- I realized after I’d been married for a few years and had my first child, that my sugary treat consumption drastically affected my mood.
+- I realized after I’d had my first child, that my sugary treat consumption drastically affected my mood.
 This was a pivotal discovery for me, since severe clinical depression and obesity has appeared in our family history, and I did not want that to happen to me.
 Finding out that I had control over a small part of the presentation of this disease gave me encouragement.

 - My second pregnancy ended up being a complete molar pregnancy.
 An ultrasound was performed and I was scheduled the very next day for a D&C to remove the mass of cells that should have been a baby and that would have turned into cancer and metastasized all over my body if it hadn’t been found in time.
 This was devastating to me, and I almost immediately began searching for a cause.
 What did I do wrong?
 After reading every medical article and abstract I could find on complete molar pregnancy, I found that there was no specific known cause, but it is suspected that it has to do with a nutritional deficiency of the mother.